Disjoint covering of bipartite graphs with $s$-clubs: Hardness of t s problem

-We therefore have an $L$-reduction with $\alpha=t$ e $\beta=\frac{1}{t}$ from Max-2B3DM to Max-DCC($t,2$).
+We therefore have an $L$-reduction with $\alpha=t$ and $\beta=\frac{1}{t}$ from Max-2B3DM to \maxdcc{t}{2}.
 In \cite{chlebik2006}, it was proven that for Max-2B3DM, it is NP-hard to achieve an approximation factor of $\frac{95}{94}$.
-Thus, for Theorem \ref{theo:app}, we deduce the same result for Max-DCC($t,2$). \end{proof}
+Thus, from Theorem~\ref{theo:app}, we deduce the same result for \maxdcc{t}{2}. \end{proof}

-In cite \cite{Dondi2019}, it is shown that for any $s\geq 3$ Max-DCC($2,\,\,s$) is solvable in polynomial time.
-The authors leave the problem of determining the complexity of Max-DCC($2,\,\,2$) as an open problem.
-We prove the following. \begin{theorem} Max-DCC($2,\,\,2$) can be solved in linear time. \end{theorem} \begin{proof} Let $G$ be the input graph for Max-DCC($2, 2$).
-We will prove the claim by describing a polynomial algorithm that produces a cover of disjoint $(2,2)$-clubs that covers the maximum number of vertices of $G$.
+In \cite{Dondi2019}, it is shown that for any $s\geq 3$ \maxdcc{2}{s} is solvable in linear time.
+The authors leave the problem of determining the complexity of \maxdcc{2}{s} as an open problem.
+We prove the following ideas similar to the one in \cite{Dondi2019}.\\

+\begin{theorem} \maxdcc{2}{2} can be solved in linear time. \end{theorem} \begin{proof} Let $G$ be the input graph for \maxdcc{2}{2} .
+We will prove the claim by describing a linear algorithm that produces a cover of disjoint $(2,2)$-clubs that covers the maximum number of vertices of $G$.
 Consider the graph $G'$, obtained by removing the isolated vertices from $G$.
 Note that isolated vertices cannot be covered by a $(2,2)$-club, so they can be disregarded.
 We can assume that $G'$ is connected as otherwise, we apply the following procedure to each connected component.